 This is a difficult question to answer without having experience on the company floor, but knowing what you know about the role, the company structure, and things mentioned in employee reviews, do you feel as though this is a place in which you’ll thrive?

 Sometimes this will involve asking questions, but sometimes you’ll have all the information you need, and it’s just a matter of sitting down at home and evaluating how you feel.

-“Where do you see yourself in five years’ time?” asks the interviewer.
+“Where do you see yourself in five years time?” asks the interviewer.
 If you’re an ambitious type, you’ll likely have an answer in your head (and whether you let the interviewer in on it is entirely up to you).
 But perhaps the more important question, for you at least, is, “will this job get me where I want to be?”

 If the role has real opportunities for growth, that answer will likely be yes.
 If you’re comfortable with where you are, and the position allows you to keep doing what you’re doing, the answer will also be yes.
 But if opportunities for growth are limited, or you don’t get to continue what you enjoy, this may not be the job for you.

-Get our free PDF with the top 30 interview questions to practice.
+Get our free PDF with the top 30 interview questions and answers.
 Join 10,000+ job seekers in our email newsletter and we'll send you the 30 must-know questions, plus our best insider tips for turning interviews into job offers.